AdamRose1/Hacking_CTF_Labs_Writeups/carpediem.md

 ![image](https://user-images.githubusercontent.com/93153300/204039423-d0290c08-09a5-4da6-91eb-37c2548cb294.png)

-Open a netcat listener to catch the reverse shell (we will use pwncat as it gives a better shell): <br>
-pwncat-cs -lp 443
+Open a netcat listener to catch the reverse shell (we will use pwncat as it gives a better shell): pwncat-cs -lp 443

-Send the request and we now have a shell as user www-data.
+Send the request.
+We now have a shell as user www-data.
 ________________________________________________________________________
 <b>Lateral Movement:</b><br>
 We find ourselves in a docker: